Powerlearnproject/se-assignment-day-2-git-and-github-slimblim02/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

 Issues and project boards are essential tools for tracking bugs, managing task and improving project organization on GitHub.
 They enable developers to communicate effectively, stay organized and deliver high-quality software.
+Issues on GitHub serves as a way to report bugs, request features and track tasks, they can be assigned to specific team members and linked to pull request for context.
+For example, if a developer encounters a bug in the codebase they can create an issue describing  the problem, steps to reproduce and expected behavior.
+Other team member can then comment on the issue, provide suggestions and work towards a resolution.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?